WKBN feeds community members in need for annual Day of Caring

 We started in 2017 with the Boys and Girls Club, the Youngstown Neighborhood Development Corporation and the Rescue Mission of the Mahoning Valley.
 The community was also invited to stop by the station and donate blood.

-This year, one of the organizations we’re helping is Community Food Warehouse of Mercer County, which just launched a new meal bus program this week called Myron’s Meal Mobile.
+This year, one of the organizations we helped was Community Food Warehouse of Mercer County, which just launched a new meal bus program this week called Myron’s Meal Mobile.

-On Thursday, the bus is in Farrell at the Chavers Center.
-Our staff is helping serve lunch.
+On Thursday, the bus was in Farrell at the Chavers Center.
+Our staff helped serve lunch.

 The idea is to get food to our neighbors who might otherwise go hungry.
-Our goal is to serve 100 meals.
+The goal was to serve 100 meals.

 This is especially important now that it’s summer and kids aren’t in school getting free lunches.

-Anyone is welcome to come out — just show up and you’ll get free food.

-If you can’t make it Thursday, the bus will be running for 10 weeks.
+If you missed Thursday’s giveaway, the bus will be running for 10 weeks.
 There are five different sites it’ll visit each week, starting with Sharon on Mondays and Greenville on Fridays.
-It’ll wrap up August 20.
+It’ll wrap up on August 20.

 - Monday: Musser Elementary in Sharon